ConnectedLib/connectedlib10/modules/youth-development/section-2-2.md

 subsection: two-two
 ---

 Relationships - with family and with peers - play an important part of development through our lives, and they are an important component of connected learning.
-Mentoring relationships with other adults can have a powerful impact on the personal, professional, and academic lives of young people (see the Mentoring module for more on mentors).
+Mentoring relationships with other adults can have a powerful impact on the personal, professional, and academic lives of young people (see the [Mentoring module](../mentoring/) for more).

 <div class="explanatory">
   <p>Tween Relationships</p>